open/close all folders

 - The Norvegi bloodline from Vampire: The Requiem don't have fangs as their big flaw.
 To make up for this, they get the Bloodworking Discipline, which allows them to turn their bones into weapons and use them to feed from those they stab.
 At its highest level, the Discipline turns them into an exploding pincushion.

-- Some body parts in Spore Heroes allows creatures to do this
+- Some body parts in Spore Hero allows creatures to do this.

-- There are quite a few in the Mega Man franchise that do this, but most notable is Needle Man and his many Hari Harry (read: robot porcupines) minions from Mega Man 3.
+- Needle Man and his many Hari Harry (read: robot porcupines) minions from Mega Man 3.
 Naturally, Mega Man himself gets in on the act after defeating Needle Man and taking his weapon.